 Datadog is a monitoring platform for cloud applications that bring together data from servers, containers, databases, and third-party services, thus providing observability into the entire stack.

-Network Operations Center (NOC) teams are responsible for monitoring and managing IT resources.
+Network Operations Center (NOC) teams monitor and manage IT resources.
 To ensure high availability, they need:

-Squadcast is an integrated platform that unites On-Call Alerting, Incident Management and SRE workflows in one offering.
+Squadcast is a Reliability Workflow Platform that unites On-Call Alerting, Incident Management and SRE workflows in one offering.
 It can help organizations by:

 It is essential to have NOCs as they help you increase efficiency and reduce operational costs by combining resources under one roof.
 They play a vital role in communicating important metrics and meeting tight SLAs.
 But with the right tools and resources, organizations/NOC teams can automate repetitive processes, lower errors, and leverage available bandwidth to increase productivity.